hazelcast/hazelcast-jet-reference-manual/src/Modules.md

 #### Cluster Co-location

-Jet cluster should be run on the same nodes as the HDFS nodes for best read performance.
-If the hosts are aligned, each processor instance will try to read as much local data as possible.
-A heuristic algorithm is used to assign replicated blocks across the cluster to ensure a well-balanced work distribution between processor instances.
+The Jet cluster should be run on the same nodes as the HDFS nodes for best read performance.
+If this the case, each processor instance will try to read as much local data as possible.
+A heuristic algorithm is used to assign replicated blocks across the cluster to ensure a well-balanced work distribution between processor instances for maximum performance.

 ### WriteHdfsP